 The objective of these two best practices for cleaning offices, (a cleaning strategy and customized cleaning checklist), is to finish in a timely manner while efficiently cleaning either with a team or solo.
 And, adhering to a customized cleaning schedule.

 Just one more thing I would like to share with you.
-I started my office cleaning company when I was 19 years old.
+I started my office cleaning company when I was 20 years old.
 No experience what so ever!
 But with practice and hard work, I built up my business to 6 figures by the time I met and married my husband Elbert, who then partnered with me, only 7 years later.
-Together, we ran our cleaning business providing residential cleaning, commercial cleaning, and post construction clean-up.
+Together, we ran our cleaning business providing residential cleaning, commercial cleaning, and post construction clean-up and scaled it to mid-6 figures.

 Trust me, if I can do that, you can too!

-Professional Janitorial Cleaning is all about strategy.
+Cleaning office buildings is all about strategy.
 It is about being intentional with everything.
 So, develop strategic practices with everything.
 With your marketing, cleaning procedures, and hiring staff.
-You can do this!!

 Create detailed customized cleaning procedures for every office that you provide professional janitorial services.
 And, be sure that as you do that, create cleaning check off lists.
 Incorporating these two best practices is how to clean offices.